Nancy Drew and the Hidden Staircase (2019 film): Plot

 After her mother's death, 16-year-old sleuth Nancy Drew and her father Carson relocate from Chicago to rural River Heights.
-While Nancy struggles to fit in, Carson is active in local politics, fighting the development of a train line through the town.
+While she struggles to fit in, Carson is active in local politics, fighting the development of a train line through the town.
 A local thug named Willie Wharton threatens Nancy one night to try to scare her father into backing down.

 A bully named Derek Barnes edits a video of Nancy's friend Bess to embarrass her.
-To get back at him, Nancy rigs his shower at the gym which dyes his whole body blue in front of all the girls at the gym.
+To get back at him, Nancy rigs his shower at the gym which dyes his whole body blue.
 Nancy embarrasses him in front of everyone and he runs out with his shirt off.

-While performing community service as punishment for a prank on a school bully, Nancy meets Flora, an elderly woman needing help with an apparent haunting in her home.
-Excited by the mystery, Nancy stays overnight at Flora's home, along with Flora's niece Helen.
+While performing community service as punishment for the prank, Nancy meets Flora, an elderly woman needing help with an apparent haunting in her home.
+Excited by the mystery, she stays overnight at Flora's home, along with Flora's niece Helen (who is also Derek's girlfriend).
 That night, strange things begin to happen, with lights going out and then exploding, cabinet doors and drawers opening, and a cloaked figure appearing and warning Nancy to give up her mystery.

 The next day, Nancy believes that someone broke in and tried scaring them out.
-Nancy and Helen investigate, and they find a secret passage that leads outside, revealing how the "ghost" entered the house.
+She and Helen investigate, and they find a secret passage that leads outside, revealing how the "ghost" entered the house.
 The secret passage also contains props the intruder used to simulate a haunting, such as a rigged fuse box to manipulate the lights in the house.
 The rest of the strange phenomenon is explained by a rig that emits concentrated nutmeg through the house's air conditioning, which triggers dangerous hallucinations.